MetaLoc: Learning to Learn Wireless Localization: The Proposed System

 \subsubsection{Meta-training stage}

-The primary purpose of the meta-training stage is to obtain the well-trained meta-parameters $\bm\theta^*$.
-We consider a neural network that can map the observed fingerprints of the estimated TPs into the designed position outputs.
-The detailed steps are as follows: \\ \textbf{Step \ding{172}}: The neural network is initialized with a preselected network architecture and a set of randomly initialized meta-parameters $\bm\theta^*$, represented formally by the parameterized function $f_{\bm{\theta}}$.
-Consider that in total $M$ tasks $\{\tau_{1},\dots,\tau_{M}\}$ are sampled from the localization task distribution $p(\tau)$, namely the \emph{training tasks}.
-Each task $\tau_{i}$ consists of a loss function $\mathcal{L}_{\tau_{i}}$, a support set $D_{\tau_{i}}^{s}$ and a query set $D_{\tau_{i}}^{q}$.
-The loss function $\mathcal{L}_{\tau_{i}}$ provides task-specific feedback.
-For classification tasks, the loss is set to be the cross-entropy.
-For regression tasks, the loss can either be the mean-squared-error (MSE) or the root-mean-square-error (RMSE). \\ \textbf{Step \ding{173}}: For localization task $\tau_{i}$, we train $f_{\bm{\theta}}$ with the support set $D_{\tau_{i}}^{s}$ and derive the task-specific loss $\mathcal{L}_{\tau_{i}}(f_{\bm{\theta}};D_{\tau_{i}}^{s})$.
-We obtain task-specific parameters $\bm{\theta}^{'}_i$ during the inner loop using an one-step gradient descent update, expressed as where the hyper-parameter $\alpha$ represents the step size of the inner loop.
-The task-specific parameters $\bm{\theta}'_{i}$ provide only coarse information about each localization task. \\ \textbf{Step \ding{174}}: The performance of one-step update for the $i$-th localization task can be further evaluated using the samples in the query set given by $\mathcal{L}_{\tau_{i}}(f_{\bm{\theta}^{\prime}_i};D_{\tau_{i}}^{q})$.
-We sum all task-specific losses, $\sum_{i=1}^{M}\mathcal{L}_{\tau_{i}}(f_{\bm{\theta}^{\prime}_i};D_{\tau_{i}}^{q})$, defined as meta-loss, so-called \emph{meta-objective}.
-We update the meta-parameters $\bm\theta$ by minimizing the meta-loss.
-Thus, the \emph{meta-optimization} across all $N$ tasks is given by
+The primary purpose of the meta-training stage is to derive the well-trained meta-parameters $\bm{\theta}^*$.
+This is achieved through the use of a neural network that maps the observed fingerprints of the estimated TPs to the desired location outputs.
+The process is carried out in the following steps:

+\textbf{Step \ding{172}}: The neural network is initialized with a preselected network architecture and a set of randomly initialized meta-parameters $\bm{\theta}$, which are represented by the parameterized function $f_{\bm{\theta}}$.
+A total of $M$ tasks ${\tau_{1},\dots,\tau_{M}}$ are sampled from the localization task distribution $p(\tau)$ to be used as the training tasks.
+Each task $\tau_{i}$ is composed of a loss function $\mathcal{L}_{\tau_{i}}$, a support set $D_{\tau_{i}}^{s}$ and a query set $D_{\tau_{i}}^{q}$.
+The loss function $\mathcal{L}_{\tau_{i}}$ provides task-specific feedback, with cross-entropy being used for classification tasks and either mean-squared-error (MSE) or root-mean-square-error (RMSE) being used for regression tasks.

+\textbf{Step \ding{173}}: For localization task $\tau_{i}$, we train $f_{\bm{\theta}}$ with the support set $D_{\tau_{i}}^{s}$ and derive the task-specific loss $\mathcal{L}_{\tau_{i}}(f_{\bm{\theta}};D_{\tau_{i}}^{s})$.
+We obtain task-specific parameters $\bm{\theta}^{\prime}_i$ during the inner loop using one-step gradient descent update, expressed as where the hyper-parameter $\alpha$ represents the step size of the inner loop.
+The task-specific parameters $\bm{\theta}^{\prime}_{i}$ obtained in Step \ding{173} provide only limited information about each localization task, as they are derived using a one-step gradient descent update on the support set $D_{\tau_{i}}^{s}$.
+Further evaluation of their performance on the query set $D_{\tau_{i}}^{q}$ is necessary to obtain a more comprehensive understanding of each task.